CCIB Professor Joseph Martin awarded Busch Biomedical Grant

 Spring 2019 Research Highlights

 This Spring, CCIB graduate program director Dr. Grace Brannigan, and her student Liam Sharp in the CCIB PhD program, published a paper in Biochimica et Biophysica Acta (BBA) – Biomembranes.
 CCIB former postdoc Dr. Reza Salari from the Brannigan group was a co-author.
-Liam and Kristen Woods, another PhD student in the Brannigan group, were … Continue reading Spring 2019 Research Highlights
+Liam and Kristen Woods, another PhD student in the Brannigan group, were… continue reading

 Assistant Professor Angélica González funded by sDiv